voinsource/SmartWebView-Pro/README.md

+> NOTE (Sept.
+15th, 2019 Update):

+> **Smart WebView Pro is now merged with the main project [mgks/Android-SmartWebView](https://github.com/mgks/Android-SmartWebView) and all the prior advanced features are available as open source.
+Yay!**

 # Smart WebView Pro

-### Sept.
-15th, 2019 Update:
-**Smart WebView Pro is now merged with the main project [mgks/Android-SmartWebView](https://github.com/mgks/Android-SmartWebView) and all the prior advanced features are available as open source.**

 **If you want to support the project you can always [donate](https://ko-fi.com/getmgks) or buy any extra [feature plugins](https://voinsource.github.io/#plugins) made for SWV.**